 The honor is the IEEE’s highest grade of membership and is reserved for those with “an outstanding record of accomplishments” in an IEEE field.
 No more than one-tenth of 1 percent of IEEE’s voting members can be named Fellows in a given year.

-In naming Roysam to the 2017 Class of Fellows, the IEEE cited his contributions to image processing algorithms for biological microscopy.
+In naming Roysam as a Fellow of both the 2017 and 2018 Classes, the IEEE cited his contributions to image processing algorithms for biological microscopy.

 Roysam is indeed world-renowned for his accomplishments in the field of image processing.
 Inventor of a novel software platform called FARSIGHT, Roysam is credited with pushing medical imaging to new heights by allowing researchers to rapidly analyze images of human tissue collected from laser-scanning microscopes by quantifying specific molecules of interest in cells and tissue.
 To date scientists have used it for everything from analyzing brain tissue after injury to studying the effectiveness of experimental medications.

 Since inventing the FARSIGHT software Roysam has undertaken a variety of research projects aimed at providing far superior imaging analyses than ever before possible.
 In 2011 Roysam received more than $5 million from the Defense Advanced Research Projects Agency (DARPA) to explore why neural devices implanted in the brain inevitably fail over time.